Whether

 taste from home, much like the American fighting men half a century earlier in

-European trenches in WWI.
+European trenches of WWI.

 So on this “official” National Donut Day, I hope you enjoy